The64thGamer/cheeseepedia/content/wiki/Summer 2004 Show.md

 * If You're Happy and You Know It
 * Go Santa Go

-**Birthday Break**: April 2004 show logo with music set to a 1 minute, 2 minute countdown.
+<b>Birthday Break</b>: April 2004 show logo with music set to a 1 minute, 2 minute countdown.
 This would then lead into the Birthday show.
-##Showtape Scans / Images:##
+<h2>Showtape Scans / Images:</h2>